 Additional Selected Project Experience

 Managed the field investigation of a former military firing range in Ino, Wisconsin, including client contact, development of work plans in conjunction with WDNR and USFWS staff, and development of a technical memorandum summarizing the investigation results.
 Developed alternative cleanup levels for lead-contaminated soils, which were ultimately used in the Feasibility Study to define limits of contamination.

 Performed human health and/or ecological risk assessment at a number of NPL sites in Wisconsin, including the Fadrowski Drum Disposal Site, Janesville Ash Beds, Janesville Old Landfill, Wheeler Pit Landfill, Hagen Farms, and Spickler Landfill.

 Managed the human health and ecological risk assessment for the Ballfield Site, located adjacent to Onondaga Lake in upstate New York.
-Developed the strategy for the human health and ecological risk assessment and negotiated the work scope for the BERA with NYSDEC.
-Performed a screening-level ecological risk assessment, and currently awaiting comments on the Baseline Ecological Risk Assessment Problem Formulation Document.
+Developed the strategy for the human health and ecological risk assessment and negotiated the work scope for the BERA with New York State Department of Environmental Conservation.
+Performed a SLERA and prepared the Baseline Ecological Risk Assessment Problem Formulation Document.